 So if I get the state pension automatically, why do I need another pension fund?

-At the moment, the state pension is between £119.30 and £155.65, depending on when you reach state pension age.
+For the tax year 2020/2021, the full state pension is either £134.25 if you reached state pension age before 6 April 2016 or £175.20 a week if you reached state pension age on or after 6 April 2016.
 Based on a study conducted in 2014, this will likely not cover your financial needs.

 This 2014 study suggested that most people who have paid off their mortgage when they retire, need around £15,000 a year to lead anything like a comfortable retirement – and that doesn’t include ‘disposable’ income to spend on luxuries or special events.
 This means you’re likely to need additional income from a personal pension to achieve this figure.